Clivia miniata 'Forest Flame'

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!

-Keep an eye out for spider mites, thrips, aphids, mealybugs and snails / slugs.
+Keep an eye out for thrips, aphids, mealybugs and snails / slugs.
 Common diseases with Clivia are bulb or root rot, powdery mildew, leaf-spot disease and botrytis petal blight.
 Most diseases are caused by excess moisture in the soil or on the flowers or foliage; maintain dry leaves and always avoid water-logging for best results.
-For more info on how to address any of these issues, click on this link - Identifying Common Houseplant Viruses & Diseases
+For more info on how to address any of these issues, click on this link - Identifying Common Houseplant Viruses & Diseases.

 This plant is classified as poisonous.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.